Platanthera praeclara Sheviak & Bowles

 Basis for Listing

-Platanthera praeclara was first documented by the Lewis and Clark expedition in what is now Wyoming.
-It is presently known to occur in Manitoba, Minnesota, North Dakota, Iowa, Missouri, Nebraska, and Kansas in the United States.
+Platanthera praeclara (western prairie fringed orchid) was first documented by the John C. Fremont expedition in what is now Wyoming in 1842 (Fremont 1845).
+It is presently known to occur in Manitoba, Canada and in Minnesota, North Dakota, Iowa, Missouri, Nebraska, and Kansas in the United States.
 It is believed to be extirpated from Oklahoma, South Dakota and Wyoming.
-Platanthera praeclara is rare today because of the widespread conversion of its native prairie habitat to agricultural uses.
-It is known to survive in ten Minnesota counties scattered throughout the prairie regions of the state.
+Platanthera praeclara is rare because of the widespread conversion of native prairie for agricultural uses (Minnesota’s Remaining Native Prairie).
+Today it is known from ten Minnesota counties scattered throughout the prairie regions of the state.
 Historical collections from Douglas, Faribault, Freeborn, Fillmore, Goodhue, Hennepin, Houston, Kandiyohi, Martin, Nicollet, and Nobles counties are presumed to represent extirpated populations.
 The species’ complex relationship with soil fungi and pollinators means protecting wild plants in their natural habitat is the best option for ensuring the survival of the species.
 The species’ decline has become so critical that it was listed as state endangered in 1984 and federally threatened in 1989.
 Platanthera praeclara was subsequently listed as endangered under the Species at Risk Act in Canada in 2003 and added to the International Union for Conservation of Nature and Natural Resources (IUCN) Red List in 2008 as endangered and listed as endangered by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) in 2016.

-Platanthera praeclara has a showy open raceme of up to 24 white to creamy white flowers, each with a long nectar spur.
+Platanthera praeclara has a showy, open raceme of up to 24 white to creamy-white flowers, each with a long nectar spur.
 The lip, or lower petal, of each flower is deeply 3-lobed and fringed.
-The single, smooth stem is up to 85 cm (34 in.) tall.
-Flowering plants have 3 or more smooth, elongate leaves.
-Nonflowering plants have 1-3 leaves of similar appearance.
-A more common member of the same genus is P. lacera (ragged-fringed orchid).
-This species has a narrower, more compact spike of pale, green-white flowers about half the size of those of P. praeclara, and its petals are more linear than those of P. praeclara.
+The single smooth stem is up to 89 cm (35 in.) tall.
+Flowering plants have 3 or more smooth elongate leaves.
+Nonflowering plants have 1-3 leaves of similar appearance (Sheviak 2002; Smith 2012).
 The sepals of P. praeclara are deflected downward behind the lip, and the lateral lobes of the lip are raggedly fringed almost to the base.
+A more common member of the same genus is P. lacera (ragged fringed orchid).
+This species has a narrower, more compact spike of pale green-white flowers about half the size of P. praeclara, and its petals are more linear than those of P. praeclara.